dotnet/cli/Documentation/known-issues.md

 **Affects:** `dotnet restore`

-**Workaround:** disable the VirtualBox network interface and do the restore.
+**Workaround:** disable the virtual network interface and do the restore.

 ## Resolving the Standard library packages
 The StdLib package is on a MyGet feed.
 In order to restore it, a MyGet feed needs to be added